Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/domain-model/managing-complexity.md

 # Managing Complexity

+## How Domain Model Pattern is Managing Complexity?

 As perviously mentioned,
 The aggregate and value object patterns were introduced as a means for tackling complexity in the implementation of business logic.